-When citing Mandarin examples, we will make use of the conventional pinyin diacritics for tones 1-4, where $\bar{V}$ is a high level tone, $\acute{V}$ a rising tone, $\check{V}$ a 'dipping' (low falling or fall-rise) tone and $\grave{V}$ a high falling tone.
+When citing Mandarin examples, we will make use of the conventional pinyin diacritics for tones 1-4, where \bar{V} is a high level tone, \acute{V} a rising tone, \acute{V} a 'dipping' (low falling or fall-rise) tone and \grave{V} a high falling tone.

-2 The Syntax and Phonology of Compounds in Yixing: The Facts
+2 The syntax and phonology of compounds in Yixing: The facts

-2.1 Non-compositional compounds and compositional constructions in Yixing for two reasons - firstly because the phenomenon appears to be even more productive in Northern Wu dialects such as Yixing, and secondly because Yixing shows clear phonological evidence for the syntactic analysis we propose, which is not available in most other varieties.
-This is because one of the tone sandhi processes (Pattern Substitution sandhi) has a much more restricted distribution in Yixing compared to other varieties - PS sandhi occurs almost exclusively in NCCs.
-Yixing was also chosen in part because the system has not previously been described in any great detail - this work constitutes a partial attempt to rectify this gap.
+2.1 Non-compositional compounds and compositional constructions in Yixing

+Yixing Chinese, and indeed Chinese more broadly, contains a construction which may be called a non-compositional compound (henceforth NCC).
+As the name suggests, these are a class of compounds whose meaning may be quite removed from the compositional meaning of their components.
+Although this construction is commonly found in other Chinese varieties such as Mandarin, we focus on Yixing here for two reasons-firstly because the phenomenon appears to be even more productive in Northern Wu dialects such as Yixing, and secondly because Yixing shows clear phonological evidence for the syntactic analysis we propose, which is not available in most other varieties.
+This is because one of the tone sandhi processes (Pattern Substitution sandhi) has a much more restricted distribution in Yixing compared to other varieties-PS sandhi occurs almost exclusively in NCCs.
+Yixing was also chosen in part because the system has not previously been described in any great detail-this work constitutes a partial attempt to rectify this gap.